 About

-Lauren Conway is a Dublin based visual artist who uses archival materials, documentation from site visits, and found images from her teenage years, in her drawing and installation processes in order to explore experiences of education in Ireland.
-Conway is the recipient of The Arts Council Bursary Award 2022, The Arts Council Agility Award 2022, The DLR/IADT Emerging Artist Bursary 2021, The Dock/IADT Graduate Award 2021 and RHA Graduate Studio Award 2021 for her graduate exhibition A Great Public Meeting.
+Lauren Conway is a Dublin based visual artist who uses archival materials, documentation from site visits, and found images in her drawing, painting and installation processes in order to explore experiences of education in Ireland.

 Statement